An API (application programming interface) is a software-to-software interface that enables two applications to exchange data with each other.

-- Whats app messaging application integrates Google maps to share the live location of a user to another user.
+- WhatsApp messaging application integrates Google maps to share the live location of a user with another user.

 - ABC website integrates Youtube.
 So that the users on ABC can watch Youtube videos without leaving the actual website.